-MGMT 2153 Teambuilding & Conflict Management (3-0-3) This course is designed to acquaint the student with the concepts and practices involved in developing and managing teams at the workplace.
-It examines the role of self-directed organizational structure to a self-directed team-based organization.
+MGMT 2153 Teambuilding & Conflict Management (3-0-3)

+This course is designed to acquaint the student with the concepts and practices involved in developing and managing teams at the workplace.
+It examines the role of self-directed teams and how to make the transition from the traditional organizational structure to a self-directed team-based organization.
 [Sp]